thunlp/Chinese_NRE/README.md

 # Chinese-NRE

+**Update: We release the manually annotated financial relation extraction dataset in our paper, FinRE, which contains 44 relations (bidirectiona) and 18000+ instances.
+Please cite our paper if you use the dataset.**

 Source code for ACL 2019 paper "[Chinese Relation Extraction with Multi-Grained Information and External Linguistic Knowledge](http://nlp.csai.tsinghua.edu.cn/~lzy/publications/acl2019_nre4chinese.pdf)".
 Some code in this repository is based on the excellent open-source project https://github.com/jiesutd/LatticeLSTM.